 Tips for Starting a College Senior Job Search

-2. Start Building Your Career Network
+6. Start Building Your Career Network

 Career experts universally agree that networking is one of the most effective strategies for college students to secure employment.
 It is highly recommended that students reach out to family friends, college alumni, and local professionals for informational interviews well in advance of their senior year.

-These meetings will enable them to gain clarity about their goals, practice responding to questions about their background, impress contacts with the viability of their credentials and form personal relationships with employees who can influence hiring decisions.
-It will be difficult to arrange and participate in the optimal number of these consultations while on campus and it often takes time for these connections to yield interviews.
+These meetings will enable them to gain clarity about their goals, practice responding to questions about their background, impress contacts with the viability of their credentials, and form personal relationships with employees who can influence hiring decisions.
+It will be difficult to arrange and participate in the optimal number of these consultations while on campus, and it often takes time for these connections to yield interviews.

-3. Take Advantage of Off-Campus Job Searching
+8. Take Advantage of Off-Campus Job Searching

-5. Consider an Internship as a Path to a Job
+9. Consider an Internship as a Path to a Job

-7. Find Time to Job Shadow
+10. Find Time To Job Shadow

-Job shadowing experiences whereby students observe the work of professionals in fields of interest, sample work environments and vicariously try on various work roles are an excellent way to make contacts, impress employers and explore a broad range of occupations if begun early on.
+Job shadowing experiences whereby students observe the work of professionals in fields of interest, sample work environments, and vicariously try on various work roles are an excellent way to make contacts, impress employers, and explore a broad range of occupations if begun early on.
 Colleges often target underclass students for these programs and use them as a device to spur involvement with the office.